maths/moodle-qtype_stack/api/README.md

 ### Grade route

 The `POST /grade` route is used to score a given input for a question.
-The route expects a json document in the post body, which must contain the following fields:
+The route expects a JSON document in the post body, which must contain the following fields:

 - `questionDefinition`: The Moodle-XML-Export of a single STACK question.
 - `seed`: Seed to choose a question variant.
 Must be contained in the list of deployed variants.
 If